benjaminbolbrinker/pyiets/docs/source/documentation.rst

    "mp": 4
    }

-This tells pyIETS to use Turbomole for single point calculations by employing the parameters provided in :code:`params`.
+This means Turbomole will be used for single point calculations by employing the parameters provided in :code:`params`.
-The following three parameters tell pyIETS the names of the files created in step 1) and 2).
+The :code:`vib_out` flag specifies the format of the file specified by :code:`vib_out_file`.
+The name of the ARTAIOS input file is specified via :code:`artaios_in`.
-The flag :code:`mp` specifies the number of single point calculations that will be run in parallel (each on a different core).
+The flag :code:`mp` specifies the number of single point calculations that will be executed in parallel (each on a different core).
 Further examples are provided in the :code:`tests`-directory.

 After setting up the input files run pyIETS via